btnguyenPersonal/edit/README.md

 this is my experiment for making a new code editor

 ## todo
-    - add tests
-    - after mouse scrolling so cursor isn't on screen, make sure next action resets the window
+    - after mouse scrolling so cursor isn't on screen, make sure next action resets the window // add to renderScreen
-    - ability to change file
+    - ability to change file // want to put some work to make this part really nice, might come after opening as workspace
 ## blocked
     - fix flickering screen (maybe hold current screen string and updated screen string, go one by one and replace)
         - made some progress but only with some commands (renderScreen still causes big upsets, but can't be bothered right now)